 Sump Pump Inspection

-If your sump pump is experiencing any of the above-mentioned issues, you will need to call in a professional for an inspection.
+If your sump pump is experiencing any of these issues, you will need to call in a professional for an inspection.

 As part of the inspection of your sump pump, a basement waterproofing professional will take the following steps: